-Solve the average-case recurrence for quicksort.
+Show how to solve the average-case recurrence for quicksort.
 The recurrence is given on page 180 [133] of Levitin.

 Feel free to look up a solution, understand it, and write it in your own words (and symbols).
-The Weiss Data Structures book (Section 8.6.2) is one possible source.
-You should write a reasonable amount of detail.
+The Weiss Data Structures book (Section 8.6.2) is one place that has a solution.
+You should write a reasonable amount of detail, enough to convince me that you understand it.